- Newbery Honor Winner & New York Times Bestselling Author -

 Did you go to college?
 What should you study in school if you want to be a writer?

 I went to college for several years in Denver, Colorado.
 While in school, I studied anything and everything that struck my fancy: English, philosophy, music theory, linguistics, history, biology, creative writing, literature, art history... even the psychology of art and creativity.
 I think people should never stop learning.
 And for those who want to be writers, learning new things in many different areas can make for inspiring and enriching stories.
 For the last couple of years, I've been taking classes in cartooning and illustratation.
 See?
 It's never too late to try new things.
 You never know what might happen!

-Thanks for your interest in my books!
+Thanks for your interest in me and my books!